rosmur/obsidian-summairize/INSTALLATION.md

 3. **Set up hotkeys** for quick access (Settings → Hotkeys → Search "Generate Summary")
 4. **Experiment with different models** by pulling them with Ollama and updating the settings

-Enjoy using Summaraize to enhance your note-taking workflow!
+Enjoy using Summairize to enhance your note-taking workflow!